• Seiyuu Database

 Some details and conventions about the tokens are described below.

-• The {episode} and -- debut are optional.
+• The {episode} and -- debut parts are optional.

 • If one seiyuu did more than one role, those character names should be put on different lines.